-- Purchase Agreement is provided to escrow and reviewed by the escrow team. - 2 Buyer's deposit is received, and preliminary report is requested. - Preliminary report is received, reviewed and distributed. - Escrow instructions and documents are prepared and distributed as per local practice. - Information and signatures from principal(s) are requested.
-This includes payoff of underlying loans and statements of Information from sellers. - 6 Demand(s) are requested and received. - Data entries are made for payoffs, commissions, etc. - If financing is involved, loan approval is received and loan documents arrive from the lender.
+- Purchase Agreement is provided to Escrow prepares estimated closing 9 and reviewed by the escrow escrow statements for buyer's and seller's review team. and approval, together with seller's CD, if required. - 2 received. deposit is Buver's preliminary report is requested. - Buyer's signing appointment is scheduled, 10 documents are prepped for signing, escrow paperwork is added, and 3 Preliminary report is received, reviewed appointment with seller is made, if and distributed. required. - Escrow instructions and documents are 4 prepared and distributed as per local practice. - 5 Information signatures and principal(s) are requested.
+This includes payoff of underlying loans and Statements of Information from sellers. - 6 Demand(s) are requested and received. - Data entries are made for payoffs, 7 commissions, etc. - If financing is involved, loan approval is 8 received and loan documents arrive from the lender.